 The landscape of sector ETFs and mutual funds is littered with Dangerous funds.
-Investors in the Energy sector have put over 78% of their assets in Dangerous-rated funds.
+Investors in Telecom funds have put over 64% of their assets in Dangerous-rated funds.

 Figure 10: Dangerous ETFs & Mutual Funds by Sector

 Figure 11: Dangerous ETFs & Mutual Funds by Sector